Crunchies1/sbg-backend-intern/README.md

 ### Thoughts

-This project was enjoyable, as I got to learn more about the C++ language.
+This project was very enjoyable, as I got to learn more about the C++ language.
 However, I realize that I've only scratched the surface with this, so I will do more to increase my knowledge of the C++ language.

 ## Getting Started